iffy/generalconference/data/eng/1981-10/021-joseph-smith-prophet-to-our-generation/text.md

-# Joseph Smith: Prophet to Our Generation
+# Joseph Smith:Prophet to Our Generation

 I would like to discuss with you this morning the calling and mission of a modern prophet to our generation.